dentarg/auth0-blog/_posts/2018-04-26-rxjs-6-new-changes.md

 The recommendation for TypeScript developers is to use [`rxjs-tslint`](https://github.com/reactivex/rxjs-tslint) to refactor `import` paths.

-The following rules have been designed by the RxJS team to help JavaScript developer refactor `import` paths:
+The following rules have been designed by the RxJS team to help JavaScript developers refactor `import` paths:

 * `rxjs`: Contains creation methods, types, schedulers, and utilities.